 Kublr management layer includes optional components deployed by Kublr into the provisioned or managed Kubernetes cluster to integrate it with Kublr Platform cluster management facilities or provide additional functionality in the managed clusters: such as centralized and local log collection and monitoring.

 Diagram below depicts main components of Kublr Cluster and Kubernetes:

-The Kublr Centralized Monitoring feature is built on top of the Prometheus and Grafana.
-Each Kublr Platform managed Cluster is registered as metrics source in Prometheus.
-Kubernetes provides cloud, hardware, OS, kubernetes, and applications metrics using Kubernetes API from each cluster respectively.
-Kublr manages list of the metrics sources in the Prometheus.
-Grafana is integrated with Kublr Control Plane with single-sign on interface.
-Centralized monitoring component is deployed to the Kublr Platform as helm package.
+Kublr’s centralized monitoring capability is built on top of the Prometheus and Grafana.
+Each cluster is registered as a metrics source in Prometheus.
+Kubernetes provides cloud, hardware, OS, Kubernetes and application metrics using the Kubernetes API of each cluster respectively.
+Kublr manages metrics source lists in Prometheus, while Grafana’s single sign-on integration with the Kublr Control Plane provides easy access to key dashboards.
+The centralized monitoring component is deployed as a Helm package.

-The Kublr Backup Controller component is deployed as Kubernetes application to Kublr Platform and it’s primary responsible for making volume snapshots from all volumes attached to the clusters as specified in the backup schedule.
-Besides this Backup Controller is also responsible for purging old backup snapshots and cluster restoration logic from provided snapshot.
+The Kublr Backup Controller is deployed as a Kubernetes application.
+Its main responsibility is to make volume snapshots from all volumes attached to the clusters as specified in the backup schedule.
+Additionally, the Backup Controller is also responsible for purging old backup snapshots and cluster restoration logic from provided snapshot.